ga-wdi-lessons/js-events-callbacks/readme.md

 **What does `clearInterval` do?**

-**Give the anonymous function callbacks an argument of `evt`, like we did for the event listeners, and print it to the console.
-What information does it contain?**

 ## Demo: Asynchronicity with Timers

 Run the next bit of code and you can see asynchronous program execution.